-The name I need isn’t on your list in the AcoustiCard I want to send.
+The name I need isn’t on your list.
 Are you planning to record more?

 Some of our AcoustiCards use a name for personalisation, but if the name you’re after isn’t there, don’t despair.
 We’ve worked hard to make sure its still really personal, using any name you like from Archibald to Zebedee.
 Just preview a card with the app and have a listen.
 And were recording more names as we go.
 Just get in touch with your requests.

 Do you plan to add more AcoustiCards?

 We’ve loads of plans for more AcoustiCards.
 What would you like to hear?
 Let us know on our Facebook page.

 I’ve lost the link to my AcoustiCard.
 What can I do?

 All AcoustiCards are kept for at least three months after they’re made, and you can get the link again by visiting the Sent tab on the app.
 Download it within three months to keep it forever.

 I entered my password once to download an app or to buy only one item.
 Why does my iTunes bill shows multiple purchases made on the same day?

 By default, Apple’s iOS allows multiple purchases inside a 15-minute window once you enter your password.
 You should find sent AcoustiCards in the Sent area of the app.
 To avoid unintended purchases in the future, you can change your settings to require a password with every purchase.

 You can disable in-app purchases in your device’s Settings app.